Arnaud Prost: Career

 Since 2020, Prost has been assigned to the DGA Flight Tests Expertise Center in Istres.
 He initially worked on developing new features for flight simulators, using artificial intelligence in air combat, and preparing for future test campaigns of the Future Combat Air System (FCAS).

 Since the summer of 2022, he has been a member of the integrated flight test team for the Rafale combat aircraft program under the command of AI Magalie Gibergues, consisting of military and civilian pilot and navigator engineers.
 He has worked on Rafale's human-machine interfaces.

 He also holds a commercial pilot license (CPL) and is qualified as a pilot in the technical corps of the DGA.

 Astronautics

 In November 2022, Prost was selected for the European Astronaut Corps of the European Space Agency (ESA) as a reserve astronaut.
 As such, he remains in his current position but must spend four to five weeks per year at the Astronaut Centre for training, scientific experiments, or communication operations.

+He will serve as a flight test engineer on the first crewed mission and flight acceptance test for Haven-1, operated by Vast and SpaceX.